starptr/nvim-snakegame/README.md

 # nvim-snakegame

-Play the classic Snakegame in vim!
+Play the classic Snakegame in neovim!

 ## vim-plug installation